Rparlin/Capstone_Portfolio/9. Presentation/ReadMe.md

 # The file here is a PDF of MS Powerpoint presentation I gave that included recorded voice track.
-The file was voice over was too large to post here.
-I submitted the file with voice track recording on Blackboard.
+The file with voice over was too large to post here.
+I submitted the file with voice track recording on Blackboard and shared on Google Drive.